ShZil/network-utilities/Scanner/README.md

 [00:58] maybe switch to `ipconfig /allcompartments /all`, rewrite some parser and have possibly more info.
 Or maybe it doesn't give more info.

 [01:02] DHCP testing could use command(s) `ipconfig /release & ipconfig /renew`

+[15:34] Gonna rewrite the @threadify to limit the amount of active threads.